Thank you for your input! We are summarizing the workshop and online feedback results. An input summary will be posted online in early 2017.

 - Cycling groups

 Stakeholders discussed potential improvements for Bowness Road.
 N.W. and identified concerns about changes, particularly in the commercial area.
-Many stakeholders were concerned adding a bicycle facility would result in losing the angle parking.
-Stakeholders indicated it was imperative the character of the business district and community to maintain the angled parking.
-At the end of the meeting, attendees agreed to meet again to provide feedback on possible options prior to a public open house.
+At the end of the meeting, attendees agreed to meet again to provide feedback on possible options prior to broader public engagement.